andycasey/AnniesLasso/_posts/2015-12-29-add-new-project.md

 3. Name your file according to the following convention: `YYYY-MM-DD-my-project-idea.md`.

-4. Enter this information in the top of your new file:
+4. Describe your project below using <a href="https://help.github.com/articles/github-flavored-markdown/">GitHub flavored Markdown</a>.
+You must have the `layout`, `title`, and `categories` information in the header as shown:
 {% highlight text %}
 ---
 layout: post